Tests required before surgical sperm retrieval

 Certain studies have been conducted for comparing the success rates after doing the different types of sperm retrieval through surgery.
 MESA is thus known to give the highest number of sperm, recovered when compared with procedures like TESA and perc biopsy.

 MESA produced sperms, which were better swimmers and thus more effective for infertility treatments, including IVF and ICSI..

 Surgical sperm retrieval techniques when there is no obstruction

 Men who lack any sperm in their semen, even after having clear tubes in their testicles, have an underlying problem with the process of sperm production.
 It is very less likely that sperm are present in large numbers, so the sperm retrieval through surgical techniques required are more invasive.

 - Microdissection TESE.
-It is a similar technique using a micro dissecting microscope that is used to remove the tissue through pinpoint.
-This procedure is helpful as it causes less damage to the structure inside the testicle,and thus have very less side effects like problems with blood supply by cutting with tiny blood.
+It is a similar technique using a micro dissecting microscope that is used to remove the tissue through a pinpoint.
+This procedure is helpful as it causes less damage to the structure inside the testicle, and thus has very less side effects like problems with blood supply by cutting with tiny blood.
 It can also enhance the number of sperm that are to be retrieved.

 The main techniques used for the retrieval of sperm surgically are

-- PESA: pit is the percutaneous epididymal sperm aspiration.
+- PESA: the pit is the percutaneous epididymal sperm aspiration.

 - MESA: it refers to microsurgical epididymal sperm aspiration.